 - Then, they hinder cortisol production by keeping the HPA axis in check.
-The HPA axis or hypothalamus-pituitary-adrenal axis is a chain of hormonal reactions that starts with the brain area called the hypothalamus and ends with the kidney-perched adrenal glands producing cortisol.
+The HPA axis or hypothalamus-pituitary-adrenal axis is a chain of hormonal reactions that starts with the brain area called the hypothalamus and ends with the cortisol-producing adrenal glands perched on the kidneys.

 Withanolide A, sitoindosides, and acylsterylglucosides are the main anti-stress agents at work.

-Even when stress spirals into anxiety, the glycowithanolides (modified withanolides) can step in to make sure that “happy” messages are able to reach your brain.
+Even if your stress spirals into worry and anxiety, the glycowithanolides (modified withanolides) can step in to make sure that “happy” messages are able to reach your brain.

 An offshoot benefit of reduced stress is reduced stress eating.
-Those who tend to stress eat may be able to manage their cravings better with ashwagandha.
+So if you tend to binge-eat when under stress, ashwagandha could help you manage your cravings better.

 2. Preserves Joint Mobility

-It also prevents immune system cells called macrophages from switching to “attack mode” when they sense unusual bone friction, thus, reducing pain and swelling in troubled joints.
+- It also prevents immune system cells called macrophages from switching to “attack mode” when they sense unusual bone friction.
 Withaferin A has been seen to be especially instrumental.

 3. Stabilizes Blood Glucose

-Ashwagandha helps your skeletal muscles and fat cells use glucose from your blood more efficiently, in effect, improving insulin sensitivity and reducing blood glucose.
-Going a step further, withaferin A protects insulin-producing pancreatic cells from inflammatory damage – so you’ll have more insulin to steer the extra glucose away.
+- Going a step further, withaferin A protects insulin-producing pancreatic cells from inflammatory damage – so you’ll have more insulin to steer the extra glucose away.

 4. Enhances Stamina